 Using Webin File Uploader¶

-Files can be uploaded using the Webin File Uploader, a Java web start application downloadable from Interactive Webin or the below link.
-To use this program, follow the below instructions in video or text form:
+Files can be uploaded using the Webin File Uploader, a Java web start application downloadable from Webin Portal or the below link.
+To use this program, follow the below instructions in video or text format:

 - Download the Webin File Uploader